agentv9/Modular-DIscord-Bot-Template/README.md

     Modules are exported classes, each one has 2 main functions aswell as a few optional class variables, the functions are a `Init` function ran while the bot is initalizing and a `Main` function which is ran after all modules are registered and loaded,  the optional Util variables are marked and explained in the code block below.

     ```js
-  module.exports = class TestModule{ // The class name is what will be shown in the console when the bot is starting up for the module name
+  module.exports = class TestModule { // The class name is what will be shown in the console when the bot is starting up for the module name

       client
       constructor(client) { // The discord.js bot instance is passed to every module